PretendoNetwork/website/docs/en_US/regions.md

 # Unsupported Regions

-Pretendo does not support access from certain countries due to technical and legal limitations.
+Pretendo Network does not support access from certain countries due to technical and legal limitations.
 These restrictions are primarily due to Cloudflare's network limitations and other compliance factors.

 ## Countries Not Supported:
 - **China** 🇨🇳 (Great Firewall restrictions, Cloudflare limitations)